linyinfeng/toyfio/README.md

-# fio -  A toy rust I/O library with mio and futures 0.3 preview
+# Toyfio -  A toy Rust I/O library with Mio and Futures 0.3 preview

-It's a toy I/O library built with futures-rs 0.3 preview and Mio.
+It's a toy I/O library built with Futures 0.3 preview and Mio.

 ## Feature